CSCI 1100 – Introduction to Computing (3)

 Prerequisites: CSCI 1301 with a “C” or better

-This course continues the introduction of the fundamental principles of computer science from CSCI 1301.
+The course continues the introduction of the fundamental principles of computer science from CSCI 1301.
 It extends algorithm development to large programs and introduces additional data structures, pointers, recursion, abstract data types, object-oriented design and programming, and algorithm analysis, while continuing to emphasize structured programming techniques.

 CSCI 2800 - Capstone Project (1-3)